x4d3/maestrano-dotnet/README.md

 The above piece of code makes at most one request every 3 minutes (standard session duration) to the Maestrano website to check whether the user is still logged in Maestrano.
 Therefore it should not impact your application from a performance point of view.

 If you start seing session check requests on every page load it means something is going wrong at the http session level.
-In this case feel free to just send us an email and we'll have a look with you.
+In this case feel free to send us an email and we'll have a look with you.

 ### Redirecting on logout
 When Maestrano users sign out of your application you can redirect them to the Maestrano logout page.
 You can get the url of this page by calling: